jayphelps/ember-computed-injection/README.md

 ember-computed-injection
 ========================

-A tiny script for injecting any dependency into an Ember class definition.
+A *really* tiny script for injecting any dependency into an Ember class definition.

 ## Usage